-Installing door hardware can seem intimidating, but with the right tools and knowledge, it’s a relatively easy DIY project.
+Installing a door knob or deadbolt can seem intimidating, but with the right tools and knowledge, it’s a relatively easy DIY project.
 Follow this guide for a step-by-step breakdown of how to install your door hardware correctly and efficiently.

 The first step to door hardware installation is choosing the right hardware.
 Consider the size and construction of the door, as well as any additional features you may need such as a a lockset that includes bluetooth or wi-fi control.
 Choose a good quality brand, a low price item from online retailers may look like a great value but make sure you consider the warranty, if the company that made it only offers a 30 day warranty what does that say about their confidence in their product?
 Additionally, make sure that the materials match your door’s existing style and design.
 Once you’ve chosen the right hardware, it’s time to purchase it and begin installation.

 When drilling for the strike plate make sure that you are drilling into the doorjamb and not through the jamb.
-Additionally, ensure that the hole is deep enough to fit the anchor bolts or horizontal mounting screws from your new hardware.
+Additionally, ensure that the hole is deep enough for the deadbolt latch to fit.
 Once complete, use a level to check if door hinges and other components are completely flush with each other when installed.

 Before you can mount the door hardware, you must fit the frame and strike plates into its designated place.
 It’s important to check that all pieces of drilling hardware fit perfectly before you continue with the installation.
 Use a measuring tape or ruler to make sure that everything lines up evenly, then secure the strike plate with small screws or nails.When lining up screw holes in a doorknob repair, the drill goes on the floor.
 This is not a place where a power tool can be used – stripping out the hole or cross-threading is a real threat.
 If not done correctly by hand, the time necessary to replace it can increase.
 Over the years, I have developed a ‘feel’ for it, though it is possible to do it yourself if you use a simple screwdriver.